 2. Do Compensation and Benefits Surveys and Adjustment

-As the economy continues to strengthen, compensation consultants and benefit experts become key resources to any action plan.
+As the hiring demand intensifies, compensation consultants and benefit experts become key resources to any action plan.
 Employees want to know they are being kept at market rates.
 This is an opportunity to increase the variable and performance based portion of compensation.
 It is also a good time to look at HSAs (Health Savings Accounts) and Non-Subscriber programs to become more efficient with each benefit dollar.
-Smart companies communicate the often hidden costs of benefits, including social security.
+Smart companies communicate the often hidden costs of benefits.

 3. Implement Succession Planning